 Am I a Good Candidate for Ear Surgery?

 Healthy men and women, as well as children as young as five, may make an excellent otoplasty candidate.
 People experiencing a malformation, asymmetry, or an unusual protrusion of the ears can find satisfying results through an otoplasty.
 It is recommended that the ears be between 85-90% developed prior to surgery, which occurs between the ages of five and six.
 The ideal patient will understand the procedure, commit to the recovery time required, and have realistic surgical expectations.

 What Can I Expect During Otoplasty Surgery?

-Dr. Miller normally performs his otoplasty procedure under a local anesthetic.
+In our New York office, Dr. Miller normally performs his otoplasty procedure under a local anesthetic.
 For children, however, general anesthesia may be recommended.
 The procedure will take between one and two hours to complete.
 To begin, Dr. Miller will make a small crease behind the ear, or depending on the desired correction, a tiny incision on the front crease of the ear.
 From here, the cartilage of the ear will be reshaped, and the repositioned closer to the head.
 Abnormalities of the earlobe will be addressed.
 Finally, sutures will be used to hold the ear in place while it heals.

 How Long is Recovery After Ear Surgery?

 Patients should expect the recovery from an otoplasty to take from one to two weeks.
 Initially, there may be mild discomfort, but Dr. Miller will make sure patients are resting comfortably at home with the appropriate pain medications.
 Bruising and swelling may occur, but will diminish over the next two to three weeks.
 A headband may be required, to assist in the appropriate healing of the ears.
 Patients are normally feeling well enough to return to work or school in seven to ten days.